-But let’s be honest … you also have to take care of all that stuff.
-Which means sometimes being a homeowner is, well, not the best.
-While it can seem overwhelming to take care of everything that needs to be done, it does get easier with time.
-But new — and even veteran — homeowners don’t know what they don’t know, so consider this your cheat sheet to ensuring that you’re up on all the surprising tasks homeowners need to tackle.
+While it can seem overwhelming to take care of everything that needs to be done as a homeowner, it does get easier with time.
+But new — and even veteran — homeowners don’t know what they don’t know, so consider this your cheat sheet to ensuring that you’re up on all the surprising homeowner tasks you need to tackle.

 1. Update your home appraisal

 Didn’t realize you were supposed to do that every now and then?
 You’re not alone.
 Remember: the more accurately your home is appraised, the more likely you are to have adequate homeowners insurance coverage.
 Some elements to point out to the appraiser are any remodeling you’ve done, growth in the neighborhood that might’ve caused your home to appreciate, and any other factors that might make your home worth more or less.

 Just a heads up, getting your home appraised can cost you some cash up front.
 Usually it’s a few hundred dollars, but it can vary depending on your location, the size of your home, and other factors.

 2. Change your smoke alarm batteries and your smoke alarm

-You probably already knew this, but it’s SO important we’re going to remind you again.
+You probably already knew this, but this is possibly the most important homeowner task of all.
+SO important, in fact, that we’re going to remind you again.
 Change them every year.
 Do it now.
 What you might not realize though is that smoke alarms themselves don’t last forever.
 You should change them out with fresh ones every decade.

 3. Double-check your insurance coverage

 Circumstances change and it’s smart to talk to your insurance company to do an annual check-up (before your policy renews) to make sure your coverages are up to date.
 Like if you recently remodeled your house.
 It’s also smart to run some numbers to make sure you’re getting the best deal and that you’re realizing all the available discounts, from having multiple policies with one insurer to installing a hail-resistant roof.

 4. Replace your fire extinguisher